-Think there's no other way than to haze?
+Think there's no other way to bond than to haze?
 Think again.
-There are many creative ways to change from a hazing organization to a non-hazing organization.
-Below are examples of ways to eliminate hazing and make membership a challenging, yet positive experience.
+There are many creative ways to ensure that your organization remains a non-hazing organization.
+Below are examples of ways to eliminate hazing and make membership a challenging yet positive experience.

 Have you created a safe, positive alternative to hazing within your organization?
 Let us know and we will post your idea or story!

 - Participate in a community service or campus improvement project.

 - Plan a fundraiser on campus or for local charitable organizations.

 - Visit a ropes course to work on group cohesiveness, communication and leadership skills.

 - Have members work together to plan a social or athletic event with another student organization.

 - Have new member discuss organization weaknesses and plan solutions that the organization might then adopt.